githsharp/free-flow/README.md

 # Free-flow
 ## Helena Sveding
 ***
+Small AI project done with Pink Programming and EY.
+***
-Small AI project done with Pink Programming and EY Allow your camera to track you and you will lead the balloon!
+Allow your camera to track you and you will lead the balloon!
 ***
 March 2023